 St. Joseph’s Villa provides children with special needs and their families the opportunity to succeed through innovative and effective programs.

 We serve children and families facing homelessness, autism and developmental disabilities, mental illness, special education needs, and other challenges.
 Our passion is helping them reach their potential and live fuller, more independent lives.
-We never stop believing in them.
-In many cases, the Villa is their last hope.
+No matter what, we never stop believing in them.

 Our wraparound approach to education, therapy and care addresses individual needs, and leads those we serve to recognize that they are valued.
-Vulnerable children and families grow stronger as they gain skills for long-term success.
-Villa staff brings expertise from many fields to help them build upon their strengths and thrive in the community.
+Vulnerable children and families grow stronger as they gain skills for long-term success and stability.
+Villa staff brings expertise from many fields to help them thrive in the community.

-We have served 57 localities throughout Virginia since 2015, and impact the lives of more than 3,000 children and families each year.
+We have served 57 localities throughout Virginia since 2015, and impact more than 3,000 lives each year.

 St. Joseph’s Villa is the longest continuously operating children’s nonprofit in the United States.
 We were founded in 1834 by the Daughters of Charity, a religious order of women called to care for Richmond’s orphaned and impoverished children.
-We have not closed for a single minute since then.
+Our doors have been open 24 hours a day, 365 days a year ever since.

 Even as the Villa lived through wars, economic recessions and dramatic social changes, our mission remained steadfast as has our belief in those we serve.
 Each day we live out the Villa’s founding purpose: to change the lives of most marginalized and underserved members of our community.